queryluke/masseffect-5e-data/data/class-features/dark-biotics.md

 ---
-id: dark_biotics
 name: Dark Biotics
+class: adept
+subclass: disruptor
+level: 2
 ---
-At {{ level }} level, your skill in dealing damage with withering biotic powers is unmatched.
-Add your proficiency bonus to all necrotic damage dealt by your biotic spells.
+At 2nd level, your skill in dealing damage with withering biotic powers is unmatched.
+Add your proficiency bonus to all necrotic damage dealt by your biotic powers.